fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Build Instructions:
 Remember that prebuilt executables are already included.
-But, if you want to rebuild...
+But, if you want or need to rebuild...

 Manually install GNAT GPL from libre.adacore.com/download/ along with "gnatcoll", its companion library.
 If you don't like my key-mappings, edit the code as you like.